North Pole now hiring a trimmer — not for Christmas — for cannabis - NewsBreak

 SAVANNAH, Ga.
 (WSAV) — Even with all of the fall vibes on the horizon, it won’t be long before some are imagining rows upon rows of evergreens standing tall in the North Pole, providing the scent of fresh pine.

 For those who might want to get there early, there is a job opportunity at the North Pole that is available now.
-However, before heading to the attic in search of those reindeer antlers headbands and matching mittens it might be important to take note.NYC cracks down on illegal cannabis trucks
+However, before heading to the attic in search of those reindeer antlers headbands and matching mittens it might be important to take note.Savannah CBD dispensary workers on Griner’s detention

 According to the job description, the full-time position pays $16 an hour and the harvest portion of the position includes helping the team cut down and weigh plants, remove excess fan leaves and prepare plants for curing and drying.